2016 in Glory: Glory 35: Nice

-Glory 35: Nice was a kickboxing event held on November 5, 2016, at the Palais Nikaia in Nice, France.
+Glory 35: Nice was a kickboxing event held on November 5, 2016, at the Palais Nikaïa in Nice, France.

 Background

 This event featured world title fights For the Unification of the Light Heavyweight Championship between Artem Vakhitov and Zack Mwekassa as headliner.
 Also this event featured 4-Man Heavyweight Contender Tournament to earn a title shot for the Glory Heavyweight Championship and the last quarter-finals bout of the Women's Super Bantamweight Grand Prix.